Basis for the Range Rule of Thumb and the Empirical Rule. In Exer... | Channels for Pearson+

 Range Rule of Thumb

-The Range Rule of Thumb is a guideline that suggests the range of a dataset can be estimated as four times the standard deviation.
-This rule provides a quick way to assess the variability of data and is particularly useful in applied statistics for making rough estimates about the spread of data points in relation to the mean.
+The range rule of thumb is a guideline that suggests the range of a data set can be estimated as four times the standard deviation.
+This rule provides a quick way to assess the variability of data and is particularly useful in the context of the empirical rule, as it helps to understand how much of the data lies within certain standard deviations from the mean.

 Recommended video: